This information describes the skills your child is likely to develop between the ages of 2 and 3 years.

 - Encourage your child to help with getting dressed.

-- Doesn't copy other people's actions and/or words
+- Doesn't copy other people's actions or words.

-- Doesn't like changes in environment (such as noise level or lighting)
+- Doesn't like minor changes in environment (such as noise level or lighting).

 Monday through Friday, 8:00 am to 6:00 pm